munkiat/tyk-docs/tyk-docs/content/debugging-series/on-prem-debugging.md

 ## Gateway `/hello` endpoint

-The `/hello` health check endpoint against the Gateway is the quickest way in determining the status of your Tyk instance.
+Querying the gateway's `/hello` health endpoint is the quickest way to determine the status of your Tyk instance.
 You can find more information in our docs about the [Gateway Liveness health check]({{< ref "planning-for-production/ensure-high-availability/health-check" >}}).

 This endpoint is important as it allows for a user to isolate where a problem might be originating from.
 At a glance, the `/hello` endpoint reports the Gateways connectivity to the Dashboard, Redis, or in enterprise/hybrid installations: MDCB (rpc).